nexys-admin/qrbill/README.md

 * [see website](https://nexysweb.github.io/qrbill)
 * [see it in action](https://nexysweb.github.io/qrbill/build)

+## Package

-Note when using the package: When using the package: react and the QR dependency will not be included, they will need to be installed separately.
+The package only contains the content of `lib`.
+When using the package: react and the QR dependency will not be included, they will need to be installed separately (see `package.json` for the references).

 ## Resources